solidane/solidane.github.io/_posts/2022-04-12-fibonacci.md

 This sequence typically starts from 0 and 1 (the examples in the following are also based on this), although there are other alterations.
 A sequence given the above-mentioned starting would be 0,1,1,2,3,5,8,13... and so on forever.

-The Fibonacci numbers were mentioned by Indian mathematicians way back in 200BC, but were first properly introduced to the Western mathematics by Leonardo of Pisa in the 13th century.
+The Fibonacci numbers were mentioned by Indian mathematicians way back in 200 BC, but were first properly introduced to the Western mathematics by Leonardo of Pisa in the 13th century.

 In terms of nature the Fibonacci numbers appear very often.
 Things like the number of petals in a flower, seed heads, shells, hurricanes often are a Fibonacci number.